 In 2021, there were over 2.5 million SAR reports filed to FinCEN.
 Although Suspicious Activity Reports (SARs) are crucial to block money laundering, the system could be much more effective.
 Part of the challenge lies in the outdated and largely manual processes that financial institutions use to create and submit these reports.

 That’s where AML case management comes in.
 But what is AML case management?
 How do companies get the most from their case management system?
 How does the case management workflow maintain a company’s AML compliance?

-This definitive guide has everything you need to know about case management for risk and compliance in financial services.
+This definitive guide has everything you need to know about case management for AML compliance in financial services.

 Keep reading to learn more.

 Case management is a term that doesn’t just refer to risk and compliance in financial services.
 On the contrary, the phrase is used across many industries, from healthcare to IT support.
 However, the most basic case management definition is the same in every business.